FrankLaVigne/SessionDownloaderLegacy/README.md

 # SessionDownloader

-A no frills downloader CLI app that pulls down all the video from Build 2015 sessions.
+A no frills downloader CLI app that pulls down all the video and slides from Build 2016 sessions and other events on MSDN's Channel9.

 ##First parameter:
 Path to directory where images will be saved.